 - Music Education Progress (only for students who are pursuing a degree in music education).
 A member of the Music Education Committee will interview music education students during their first year of study.
 Students must also maintain a “last 45-credits GPA” of 3.0 in order to continue in the education program.

 - Progress in a Double Music Major.
-Students were eligible at Second Year Confirmation to combine Music Education and Performance, or Music Education and Composition, must still meet all requirements of both majors.
-Failure to meet both majors requirements and make significant progress in the degrees will be required to drop one of the majors.
+Students who are eligible to combine Music Education and Performance, or Music Education and Composition, must still meet all requirements of both majors.
+If the student fails to meet the requirements for both majors and make significant progress in the degrees they will be advised to drop one of the majors.

 - Of the 180 credits needed for the Baccalaureate degree, 52-60 credits are required in Basic and Breadth courses, 60-123 credits are required in music major areas and for those in the teacher education program, 48-58 credits are required in the professional education sequence (see Catalog for various education options).

 - 60 upper division (300 or 400 level courses) credits are required for graduation.
 This is a university requirement.

 - The Bachelor of Music in Music Education has three tracks, all of which lead to K-12 certification.
 All Bachelor of Music in Music Education majors require 52 credits in the Professional Education program.

 - Broad Area specialization requires 96-97 music credits and qualifies the student to teach choral, instrumental and general music.

 - Instrumental area specialization requires 91-92 music credits, and qualifies the student to teach instrumental and general music.

 - Choral area specialization requires 90-91 music credits and qualifies the student to teach choral music and general music.